List of Indiana Jones characters: Mola Ram

 Lucas wanted Mola Ram to be terrifying, so Huyck and Katz added elements of Aztec and Hawaiian human sacrificers, and European devil worship, to the character.
 To create his headdress, make-up artist Tom Smith based the skull on a cow (as this would be sacrilegious to Hinduism) with a latex shrunken head.
 Puri was chosen as Spielberg and Lucas did not want to cast a European actor and apply dark make-up.
 In the role, Puri resembles Eduardo Ciannelli, who played Thuggee cult leader in Gunga Din, the main inspiration for the film.

 In an early script of the movie, the burning Sankara Stones actually release Mola Ram from the same "Black Sleep of the Kali Ma" he inflicts on Jones before falling to his death, hinting that he may not have been in control of his actions.
 It was also intended that Mola Ram, after falling from the bridge, be killed by landing on the embankment below, followed by the crocodiles tearing apart his corpse.
 However, this script was scrapped and rejected.

 A 6 inch action figure and an unpainted metal miniature of Mola Ram was released in 1984.
 In 2008, Hasbro released several Mola Ram items as part of their Indiana Jones toy line, including a 3.75 in action figure, an Adventure Heroes figure, and a Mighty Muggs figure.
 A "One Coin" (caricature) figure of Mola, standing 1.97 inch was released in Japan in 2008.

 Chief Guard

-The Chief Guard (Pat Roach) is the ruthless, coldhearted commander of Mola Ram's Thuggee guards and also helped oversee the enslaved children in the mines that were under Pankot Palace in 1935.
+The Chief Guard (Pat Roach) is the ruthless, coldhearted commander of Mola Ram's Thuggee guards who also helped oversee the enslaved children in the mines that were under Pankot Palace in 1935.
 After releasing the children from the mines, Indy fought the chief on a conveyor belt leading to a rock crusher.
 Indy escaped, but the guard's sash became caught in the crusher's gears and he was dragged in and crushed to death.